abinit/abinit/INSTALL_MacOS.md

 authors: M. Torrent
 ---

-# How to install ABINIT on Mac OSX
+# How to install ABINIT on Mac OS

-This file describes how to install ABINIT on Mac OS X:
+This file describes how to install ABINIT on Mac OS :

  - Using the Homebrew package manager
  - Using the MacPorts package manager